Chapter 4.2 – Terminal Concessions and Land Leases

 The post-bidding phase includes the drafting and signing of the concession agreement, the follow-up to the agreement, and the termination and renegotiation, if any, of the contract.

 The design of the concession agreement or contract, starting with the rights and obligations of the concessionaire, is a key element in any concession.
-One of the main reasons behind specific contractual arrangements in a concession agreement relates to potential information asymmetries described in the principal/agent theory.
+One of the primary reasons for specific contractual arrangements in a concession agreement is the potential for information asymmetries, as described in the principal-agent theory.
 A port authority (the principal) bases its decisions on granting a concession on the available information.
 Although the information about the candidate might be very elaborate, such as financial status, performance in other ports, or client base, the port authority has no guarantee that the agent will meet its objectives in terms of cargo generation.
-As such, concession agreements often take the form of performance-based contracts to create incentives for the agent (terminal operator) to act in the principal’s interest.
+As such, concession agreements often take the form of performance-based contracts, creating incentives for the agent (terminal operator) to act in the principal’s interest.

-The specific design of the concession agreement, its regulatory regime, the tariff regime, and the way the concession is awarded reveal the priorities of port authorities and government agencies and, as such, play an important role in port governance.
+The specific design of the concession agreement, its regulatory framework, the tariff regime, and the process of awarding the concession reveal the priorities of port authorities and government agencies, and as such, play a crucial role in port governance.

 A concession agreement typically contains provisions to protect the terminal operator and port authority against arbitrary and early cancellation.
-However, it can also include provisions that enable the port authority to (unilaterally) end the concession if the terminal operator does not meet certain preset performance indicators.
+However, it can also include provisions that enable the port authority to unilaterally end the concession if the terminal operator fails to meet specific preset performance indicators.

 B. Throughput guarantees